 As part of our response to the COVID-19 pandemic, we increased our work in Ethiopia, Ghana, Nepal, Pakistan, Tanzania and Zambia as members of the Hygiene and Behaviour Change Coalition (HBCC) – a taskforce of 21 charities, an academic partner and two UN organisations, funded by UK Aid and supported by Unilever.

-The HBCC aims to reach 1 billion people globally to help curb the spread of COVID-19 among the world’s most vulnerable populations in low- and middle-income countries through promotion of handwashing and good hygiene.
+The HBCC has reached 1 billion people globally to help curb the spread of COVID-19 among the world’s most vulnerable populations in low- and middle-income countries through promotion of handwashing and good hygiene.
 It is underpinned by a £100 million contribution – £50m in funding and £50m of vital hygiene goods.

 Good hygiene saves lives

 Without clean water and soap, it is impossible for the world’s poorest people to stay safe from diseases such as COVID-19 and protect against future pandemics.
 These essentials are also vital in tackling the inequalities that keep communities locked in poverty.
 Health, education and livelihoods all suffer when these basic human rights are not fulfilled.